mifi/reactive-video/README.md

 Renders video frames synced to time

 - `src` - See **src** below.
-- `htmlSrc` - Override `Video` component `src` when reusing the video code in a separate React frontend.
+- `htmlSrc` - Override `Video` component `src` by specifying a different URL to be used when rendering the video code in e.g. a separate React frontend.

-For final rendering and preview, it uses ffmpeg to stream to a `canvas`.
+For final rendering and preview, Reactive Video uses ffmpeg to stream to a `<canvas>`.
 Efficiently reuses the ffmpeg instance for sequential rendering.
-Supports virtually all formats that ffmpeg can seek in.
+Supports virtually all formats that ffmpeg can seek in, even over HTTP (e.g. AWS S3)

-Can also use `<video>` for preview.
+Can also use HTML5 `<video>` for preview.
 Much faster seeking, but only supports certain codecs.
 Enabled with the `--preview-html` CLI flag.

 ### `<Image>`